Is your baby struggling with the six-month sleep regression? Learn why the 6 month sleep regression occurs and how to get your baby sleeping again!

 One of the best ways to nip the sleep regression in the bud is to give your baby tons of time to practice all his new motor skills throughout the day.

-You might notice during the 6-month sleep regression that your baby is all of the sudden not napping, taking shorter naps, or taking a very long time to fall asleep for naps.
-You could also find that your baby is waking up too early to start their day.
+You might notice during the 6-month sleep regression that your baby is all of a sudden not napping, taking shorter daytime naps, or taking a very long time to fall asleep.
+You may also find that your baby is waking up too early to start their day.

 All of these can be signs that you need to adjust your baby’s wake windows during the day.